mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

 .# Although saving intermediate results is frequently necessary, the process of saving the data must not break the full history chain.

-.# The history mechanism must work for normal logical branching and looping scenario possible with a python script.
+.# The history mechanism must work for any normal logical branching and looping scenario possible with a python script.

 .# Naive preservation of history data could cause a huge overload in memory usage and processing time.
-The design then needs to make the implementation as lightweight in memory as possible and be as efficient as possible.
+The design then needs to make the implementation as lightweight in memory and computational overhead as possible.
+The implementation needs to minimize memory usage as some algorithms require other inputs that are not small.
+Notably, the API was designd to support input that could be described by any python class.
+The a key concept is that our definition of "parameters" is broader than just a set of numbers.
+It means any data that is not one of the atomic types (currently TimeSeries and Seismogram objects) is considered a parameter.

 | The above is admittedly a long list of functional requirements.
 Our
   ProcessingHistory object achieves those requirements with two important